joelparkerhenderson/queueing-theory/README.md

   * Aλ: Activity arrival rate: how many items are requested per time unit.

+  * Aμ: Activity service rate: how many items are completed per time unit.

   * Aσ: Activity dropout rate: how many items are abandoned per time unit.

-  * Aμ: Activity service rate: how many items are completed per time unit.
+  * Aρ: Activity utilization ratio: how many items are arriving vs. completing.

   * Aε: Activity error ratio: how many items are completed with errors vs. total.

   * Aτ: Activity lead time: how much time elapses from requested to completed.